EU Council will be too late to negotiate Brexit deal: French source

 The source said this had been the message already conveyed by Macron and German Chancellor Angela Merkel last month.

+“The 30th is not a precise date discussed and agreed by the 27.
+But these issues are not easy to tackle.
+If you want to prepare properly for the summit, the 30th of September is already tight,” the EU diplomat told Reuters.

+“If you are too late the council will not be able to produce any meaningful results.”

-Reporting by Michel Rose; Editing by Richard Lough
+Reporting by Michel Rose in Paris, John Chalmers in Brussels and Virki Tarmo in Tallinn; Editing by Richard Lough